drogers98/HeadlessDrupalDemo/README.md

 Issues:
 -----------
 - The json coming out of drupal can be array hell.
 WSCII initiative has some paths forward, and there are a few other ways around this, which I won't go into here.
+If you use views, it gets a lot easier BTW!

 Helpful Resources:
 -----------